 What are common sexually transmitted diseases?
 What symptoms do they manifest themselves through?
 How is it treated and what are the chances of recovery?
-Not exactly a topic to talk about at a regular’s table or to discuss delicately between the first kisses on a date.
+Not exactly a topic to talk about at a BDSM munch or to discuss delicately between the first kisses on a date.
 In doing so, we should start normalizing talking about testing and our health.
 Especially with people we might want to become intimate with.

 Especially in BDSM there is a higher potential for infection due to various factors such as lifestyle, materials, fetishes, practices and event or club visits.
 The only thing that helps here is education, correct hygiene, practicing safe sex and getting tested regularly.